The Container Herb Garden

 Growing and Using Herbs

 Herbs are wonderful plants that add color to our gardens, flavor and nutrients to our food, and health to our bodies.
-In this class, Mark Lyons, an experienced gardener, will show you how to plant, cultivate, use these wonderful plants.
+In this class, Mark Lyons, an experienced garden coach, will show you how to plant, cultivate, use these wonderful plants.

 Growing and Using Mushrooms

 Like mushrooms?
 Ever thought about growing your own?
-This class will show you how to grow your very own mushroom harvest.
+Mark Lyons, an experienced mushroom grower and garden coach, will show you how to grow your very own mushroom harvest.
 It also will show you how to preserve your mushroom harvest and how to make the most of these culinary treasures.

 Growing Terrific Tomatoes